Terms of Success Part II: The Real Dangers of Hydrostatic Pressure

 Relative Humidity in Concrete

 Successful building contractors recognize the immense value of quality workmanship at each stage of installation.
 Concrete needs to set, it needs to breathe.
-Installers need to ensure the completion of both disparate processes by continuously measuring the relative humidity (RH) levels, in the slab, until the slab has reached the finished flooring and/or adhesive manufacturer’s recommendations for appropriate moisture levels.
-Failure to allow the slab to properly and adequately dry, can lead to ongoing problems and flooring failure.
+Installers need to ensure the completion of both disparate processes by continuously measuring the RH levels, in the slab until the slab has reached the finished flooring and/or adhesive manufacturer’s recommendations for appropriate moisture levels.
+Failure to allow the slab to properly and adequately dry can lead to ongoing problems and flooring failure.

 There is a simple and highly accurate way to determine whether a slab is dry enough for flooring installation: digital concrete moisture meters from Wagner Meters.
-Wagner Meters’ Smart Sensors are not only smart because they are cost effective, but also because they are specifically designed as single-use in situ probes – customers never have to worry about calibration issues and documentation is a snap with the included NIST-traceable calibration certificate.
-Installers place these single-use, factory calibrated probes inside the slab at 40 percent depth.
-Then, with a simple hand-held device, accurately called the Easy Reader, measurements of the relative humidity (RH) can be regularly taken at probe level for instant feedback of how close (or how far) you are from having the slab dry to an appropriate level for your floor covering installation.
-Wagner Meters Rapid RH 4.0 is fast, accurate, and the simplest to comply with ASTM F2170.
+Wagner Meters’ Smart Sensors are not only smart because they are cost effective, but also because they are specifically designed as single-use in-situ probes – customers never have to worry about calibration issues and documentation is a snap with the included NIST-traceable calibration certificate.
+Installers place single-use, factory calibrated probes inside the slab at 40 percent depth.
+Then, with a simple hand-held device, accurately called the Easy Reader, measurements of the RH can be regularly taken at probe level for instant feedback of how close (or how far) you are from having the slab dry to an appropriate level for your floor covering installation.
+The Rapid RH® 4.0 is fast, accurate, and the simplest to comply with ASTM F2170.